mjtiv/Filtering_a_VCF_By_Chromosome/README.md

 Note: This is a general VCF parser script that was specifically developed to parse VCF files from GATK pipelines (Fall 2017) time period and if new styles of VCF files are introduced the code could break.

-# Files Provided in Repository
+# Files Provided in Repository (five files)
 File 1.
 Filter_for_Chromosomes.py (python script to run program)

 File 2.
 Chromosome_Parameter_File.txt (paramter file that users change to change program inputs)

-# Example Dataset to Run
+Example Dataset to Run
+File 3.
 Test_Dataset.txt (Test dataset for a user to try---simplified VCF file)

-# Example Output from Program
+Example Output from Program
+File 4.
 Test_Output.txt (example output file after filtering)

+File 5.
 Test_Output_VCF_General_Info.txt (example overview file from program)